 Peter has been working as a lawyer since 2002.
-As a lawyer and partner at Aderhold law firm in Munich he is a member of the Payment and FinTech practice group and specialises in extensively advising clients in the areas of banking and banking supervisory law, payment transaction law as well as asset management.
+As a lawyer and partner at Annerton law firm in Munich he specialises in extensively advising clients in the areas of banking and banking supervisory law, payment transaction law as well as asset management.
 He co-authored and was editor of the Ellenberger/Findeisen/Nobbe legal “Commentary on Payment Transaction Law”.

 Peter studied law at the University of Passau as well as the University of Munich.

-Dr. Susanne Grohé started her legal career at Linklaters.
+Dr Susanne Grohé started her legal career at Linklaters.
 Most recently, she headed the legal department of PayPal for the DACH region.
 Before that, she worked at eBay mainly on payment related topics.
 Her focus are regulatory issues and product advice in the payment and ecommerce industry.
-Susanne dealt with completely different legal topics as head of legal director for the Bundesdruckerei (federal printing office).
 As a former inhouse lawyer with a broad range of experience, Susanne knows very well from her own experience the legal and business needs and issues of her clients.
-As part of Aderhold’s Payment and FinTech practice group, Susanne will help build a team at the FinTech hub Berlin to bolster the firm’s focus on the sector.
+As a partner and lawyer at Annerton law firm, Susanne helps building a team at the FinTech hub Berlin to bolster the firm’s focus on the sector.

 Susanne studied law at the universities of Freiburg and Göttingen and was a visiting researcher for her thesis at Georgetown University, Washington DC.

-Nasim studied law at the University of Cologne.
+She studied law at the University of Cologne.
 She completed her legal traineeship inter alia in Berlin and San Francisco (USA).
-She has been admitted to the German Bar in 2012.

 Frank Müller, LL.M.

-Frank Müller, LL.M. is partner in the Munich office of Aderhold law firm.
-With over nine years of professional experience advising German and international clients on banking, regulatory, payment and anti-money-laundering law related matters, Frank deeply understands the issues and complexities facing the payment services industry.
+Frank Müller, LL.M. is partner in the Munich office of Annerton law firm.
+With 10+ years of professional experience advising German and international clients on banking, regulatory, payment and anti-money-laundering law related matters, Frank deeply understands the issues and complexities facing the payment services industry.

-As co-initiator of an international alliance of fintech lawyers and a board member of the European Fintech Alliance, a platform representing the strategic interests of the Fintech Industry in Europe, Frank has built strong relationships with industry stakeholders, regulators, and international payment specialists.
+As co-initiator of an international alliance of fintech lawyers Frank has built strong relationships with industry stakeholders, regulators, and international payment specialists.
 His passion for the agile fintech and payment industry is the key driver of this blog of which he is the co-founder, publisher and author.
 Frank speaks regularly at national and international payment and fintech conferences (e.g. at the Money20/20 Europe).

 Frank studied law at the University of Regensburg and obtained his Master in Laws at the University of the Western Cape (Cape Town) in International Payment Systems.